Everything you need to know about marketing trackers and the important role they play in affiliate campaigns.

 Tracking is a crucial element of affiliate marketing.
 Potential clients and leads that stem from an affiliate marketing campaign must be precisely accounted for quickly and efficiently.
-The success rate of an advertising and marketing campaign can be evaluated through tracking.
+Track the success rate of an advertising and marketing campaign to evaluated and optimize.

 Marketing tracking can be broken down into two categories; post-back URL tracking and cookie tracking.
-Whether you choose cookie tracking or post-back URL tracking depends upon the purpose of the marketing campaign and department resources.
-Tracking allows businesses to discover which areas of the campaign are most successful in attracting new leads, the level of click and conversion rates; in other words, it is an effective and accurate way of assessing how successful a marketing campaign is.
+Whether you choose to track cookies or post-back URL depends upon the purpose of the marketing campaign and department resources.
+Tracking allows businesses to discover which areas of the campaign are most successful in attracting new leads, the level of click, and conversion rates; in other words, it is an effective and accurate way of assessing how successful a marketing campaign is.

 What is postback URL tracking?

 Postback URL tracking is a very precise way of affiliate tracking as it communicates and deals directly with the servers.
 Nevertheless, it is somewhat more complex in comparison to cookie tracking and requires an in-depth knowledge of trackers in order to get it up and running.

 Postback tracking does away with putting code on the advertiser’s webpage, instead, it keeps data stored on the merchant’s server.

 “When a visitor clicks on the affiliate tracking link, the affiliate network adds an ID tag to the URL of the advertiser, so that when the visitor arrives on the landing page for the advertiser, their ID is updated in the URL.
 If a lead or action is then generated, the Merchant server sends this information back to using the postback URL.”

 Taken from wowtrk.com.